talhasch/stnm/README.md

 ## Getting Started

-STNM written with python.
+STNM developed with python.
 Requires python 3.5+ and pip3.
 Compatible with Linux and macOS.

 ### Linux users